Bananattack/v3tiled/readme.markdown

 =======
 *an exporter tool by Andrew Crowell <<overkill9999@gmail.com>>*

-The `v3tiled` package is a set of tools for converting maped3 formats into tiled-friendly formats, and the reverse.
+The `v3tiled` package comes with a set of tools for converting maped3 formats into tiled-friendly formats, and vice-versa.

 Requirements:
 -------------